ProgMEM-CC/Minecraft-Backdoor-Updated/README.md

-# Thicc Industries Backdoor
+# Zeroed Industries Backdoor
-Updated by Flowng
+Updated by ProgMEM-CC

 Spreading to other plugins DOES NOT WORK atm, eta is unknown